romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > NOTE: to incorporate:
- The observed differences between the two chromitite groups are indeed relatively small and could simply owe to subsolidus re-equilibration (_e.g._, Pagé & Barnes 2009; [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)). the latter relies on empirical calculations based on Al<sub>2</sub>O<sub>3</sub> and TiO<sub>2</sub> contents in chromitites yield two parental melt compositions comparable to a fore-arc (_i.e._ low-Ti) basalt and a boninite for type-I and -II chromitites, respectively
+ The observed differences between the two chromitite groups are indeed relatively small and could simply owe to subsolidus re-equilibration (_e.g._, Pagé & Barnes 2009; [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)). the latter relies on empirical calculations based on Al<sub>2</sub>O<sub>3</sub> and TiO<sub>2</sub> contents in chromitites yield two parental melt compositions comparable to a fore-arc (_i.e._ low-Ti) basalt and a boninite for type-I and type-II chromitites, respectively

 This highly heterogeneous outcrops exhibit a folded sequence of dunite interlayered with pyroxenites and various chromitites, occurring both as irregular layers with sharp boundaries and variable thickness (locally forming pods) as well as trails of variously concentrated disseminated grains (**Fig_chromitites-group-b**).